 So far, platelet-rich plasma therapy has been proven effective for the following conditions:

 For example, a recent study published in The BMJ Open Sport & Exercise Medicine has found that PRP may help relieve tendinopathy pain.

 In a 2018 clinical trial, this treatment method reduced knee arthritis pain.
 Subjects experienced no adverse effects other than pain at the injection site.

 Foot and ankle pain is one of the most common health complains among all age groups.
 It can have a variety of causes, from osteoarthritis and inflammatory arthritis to connective tissue disorders.
 Sometimes, it results from prolonged sitting and other lifestyle factors.

 One way to ease the pain and restore your mobility is PRP therapy.

-A qualified podiatrist at podiatry center Clifton can inject PRP into the affected area to help your body heal faster and reduce swelling.
+A qualified podiatrist at the podiatry center can inject PRP into the affected area to help your body heal faster and reduce swelling.
 Since the injection contains your own blood, it’s unlikely to cause side effects.

 Platelet-rich plasma therapy is widely used in orthopedics.
 Each year, more than 86,000 athletes undergo this treatment in the U.S. alone.